capico/captas/README.md

 ### Platform

-captas is designed to run on Windows (gcc with msys2 or wsl) and Linux platforms.
+captas is designed to run on Windows (gcc with cygwin, msys2 or wsl) and Linux platforms.

 To compile use: